Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 - Injecting air or gas into your eye.
 This technique, called pneumatic retinopexy (RET-ih-no-pek-see), is used to help repair certain types of retinal detachment.
 It can be used in combination with cryopexy or laser photocoagulation.

 - Indenting the surface of your eye.
-This surgery, called scleral (SKLEER-ul) buckling, is used to repair a retinal detachment.
+This surgery, called scleral (SKLAIR-ul) buckling, is used to repair a retinal detachment.
 Your surgeon sews a small piece of silicone material to the outside eye surface (sclera).
-This indents the sclera and relieves some of the force caused by the vitreous tugging on the retina.
+This indents the sclera and relieves some of the force caused by the vitreous tugging on the retina and reattaches the retina.
 This technique may be used with other treatments.

 Evacuating and replacing the fluid in the eye.
 In this procedure, called vitrectomy (vih-TREK-tuh-me), your surgeon removes the gel-like fluid that fills the inside of your eye (vitreous).
 He or she then injects air, gas or liquid into the space.